Modified car insurance

 - Limit your mileage.
 Letting your insurer know about a reduction in your mileage could result in cheaper insurance.

 - Increase the excess.
 Agreeing to pay a bigger voluntary excess could make your overall premium cheaper, but remember your insurer won’t pay out for a claim that costs less than your excess.
 Be careful about making it too high as it could leave you out of pocket if damage occurs.

 - Add experienced drivers.
 Adding an older and more experienced driver to your policy could help to lower the premium.

 - Limit optional extras if you don’t need them.
 Think carefully about which optional extras you really want as adding extra protection to your policy will generally push the price up too.

 - Avoid paying monthly.
 If you can, try to pay for your premium in one go as you’ll pay interest if the premium is spread out over the year.

-- Advanced driving course.
-Completing an advanced driving course could result in your insurer adding a discount to your premium.
+- Take an advanced driving course.
+Completing an advanced driving course, such as the Pass Plus scheme, could result in your insurer adding a discount to your premium.

 - Shop around.
 Don’t simply choose to renew your car insurance when it’s up for renewal as you could end up paying more than you need.
 Shop around and compare your options to find the best deal.

 What if my car already had modifications when I bought it?